NEET Exam > NEET Notes > Biology Class 11 > Chapter Notes: Breathing and Exchange of Gases

 • Transportation of gases by the blood.

-• Diffusion of O2 and CO2 occurs between blood and tissues.
+• Diffusion of O2 and CO2 between blood and body tissues.

-• The utilisation of O2 by the cells and release of CO2 (cellular respiration).
+• Utilisation of O2 by cells and release of CO2 during cellular respiration.

 Mechanism of Breathing

-Breathing involves two main processes: inhalation (or inspiration) and exhalation (or expiration).
-During inhalation, the diaphragm contracts and the ribcage expands, creating negative pressure in the chest cavity, which draws air into the lungs.
-Exhalation occurs when the diaphragm and ribcage relax, causing the chest cavity to decrease in volume and expel air from the lungs.
+Breathing involves two main processes: inhalation (inspiration) and exhalation (expiration).
+During inhalation, the diaphragm contracts and moves downward, and the ribcage expands, creating negative pressure in the chest cavity that draws air into the lungs.
+Exhalation occurs when the diaphragm relaxes and the ribcage returns to its resting position, decreasing chest cavity volume and expelling air from the lungs.

 Breathing and Exchange of Gases Chapter Notes | Biology Class 11 - NEET